How to Encourage Healthy Lifestyles and Food Choices for Families

 Practical Strategies to Encourage Healthy Lifestyles

 Children mimic adults.
-When parents and caregivers prioritize healthy eating and exercise, children are more likely to adopt the same habits.
+When parents and caregivers prioritise healthy eating and exercise, children are more likely to adopt the same habits.

 Actionable Tips: